History of the Guitar

 Overview

-As a long-time guitarist, and curious about no-code web development which started to gain traction around the time of this project, I set out to create a visually appealing and informative website to teach readers about the fascinating evolution of the guitar over time.
-I would research the instruments which led to the guitar’s development, research design patterns used when teaching information online, and create my own website using Webflow iterating from design to launch.
+As a long-time guitarist, I set out to create a visually appealing and informative website that showcases the fascinating evolution of the guitar over time.
+I researched the instruments which led to the guitar’s development, experimented with design patterns suited for education, and create my own website using Webflow, iterating from design to launch.

 How Might We...